 FAFSA

 • FAFSA stands for Free Application for Federal Student Aid.
-The FAFSA opens each year on October 1st and tells students and their families how much federal financial aid (grants and loans) a student is eligible for based on family income alone.
+Traditionally, the FAFSA opens each year on October 1st and tells students and their families how much federal financial aid (grants and loans) a student is eligible for based on family income alone.
 The FAFSA cannot be completed until October 1st of senior year.
 It is the one thing in your college-readiness journey that you cannot get an early jump on.

 Most trade schools, technical schools, and colleges will require a FAFSA on file before awarding any additional financial aid, and schools do have financial aid priority deadlines.
 Because of this, students are strongly encouraged to complete the FAFSA in October of their senior year, even if they are not sure of their postsecondary plans.
 Completing FAFSA early (between October and December of senior year) can help increase your chance of receiving financial aid from your future institution.